The layout of the house in relation to the sun is important.

 On average there are about 2000 hours of sunshine a year in New Zealand, although this varies by location.

-Solar energy is most commonly harnessed for heating water using solar panels mounted on the roof.
+Solar energy can be used for heating water using solar (thermal) panels mounted on the roof.
 Electricity can also be generated directly using photovoltaic cells mounted wherever they can best capture solar energy.

 If you’re thinking about going solar, you’ll need to do your homework first.
 Check out our mystery shop of solar panel installers here.

 Passive Solar Design – a fact sheet that provides key strategies for practical, low-cost and comfortable high performance home designs, which are easy to build, use and maintain.